Grenfell Tower: What happened

 How is the fire and its causes being investigated?

-The Metropolitan Police are looking into offences including manslaughter, corporate manslaughter, misconduct in public office and breaches of fire safety regulations in relation to the fire, the inquiry has been told.
+The Met Police are looking into offences including manslaughter, corporate manslaughter, misconduct in public office and breaches of fire safety regulations in relation to the fire.

 The force has already gathered 31 million documents and 2,500 physical exhibits.
 Some 1,144 witnesses have given statements and 383 companies are part of the investigation.